 Right around the corner from the black home is another adorable pink one, complete with gold lion’s face door knockers.
 It was hidden amongst a ton of construction surrounding it.

 But that’s the beauty of a photo.. you’d never know by looking at it, that there were 4 construction workers standing by, waiting for me to finish so they could walk past.

 Address: 55 Lonsdale Rd, London W11 2BY

 Lancaster Road has 2 rows of brightly colored houses facing each other.
 On one side of the street, the houses were a bright and vibrant mixture of purple, blue, green and yellow.
 The other side had a deeper color palette with bright pops of lime green and ballet pink.
-I loved this street.
+Definitely a Notting Hill staple.